srgantmoomoo/srgantmoomoo/README.md

 ## SrgantMooMoo
 Hi there, I'm SrgantMooMoo.
-I got into coding around July 2020 and it's something I genuinely enjoy doing now.
-I mostly know and enjoy Java, but I also know HTML, CSS, and a little bit of JavaScript, C#, and Python.
+I got into coding around July of 2020 and it's something I genuinely enjoy doing now.
 The majority of my projects right now have to do with minecraft modding.

-I eventually want to learn C, C++, Go, and some others.
+I mostly know Java, Java is on top, but I also know HTML, CSS, and JavaScript.
+Some languages I wanna learn in the near future are Python, C, and Go.

 ## Projects
 **works in progress** <br>